gnosis/dx-docs/source/development-ideas.md

 1. “End to end”-participation solution

-- On the DX the user must sign several transactions
+- On an interface level (the trading platform that allows the user to interact with the DutchX open protocol), the user must sign several transactions
     - Wrapping ETH
     - Paying with OWL (if available)
     - Allowance of token